SweetDate-Calendar/sd_docs/index.md

 # CLP – A Headless Calendar Engine.
 > **Funding Proposal – Early Stage Concept**
-> This page presents an early-stage proposal for **CLP**, an open-source, headless calendar engine designed to support European values of openness, privacy, and interoperability.
+> This page presents an early-stage proposal for **CLP**, an open-source, headless calendar engine designed to support European values of openness, **GDPR** compliance, privacy, and interoperability.

 ---